 He is known for his brilliant intellect.
 He is also thorough and approachable.
 An exceptionally good advocate.

-James is recommended for his “substantial experience in public law challenges against public bodies in the North” (Chambers and Partners 2012).
+James is recommended for his 'substantial experience in public law challenges against public bodies in the North' (Chambers and Partners 2012).
 He is regularly involved in public law and human rights cases across all areas of law, challenging decisions of public authorities and tribunals.
 This including judicial reviews relating to community care, with a particular interest in the interface of community care and asylum support, mental health, education, housing and homelessness.
 He advises on the impact and rights and obligations under the ECHR across all areas of practice.

 James undertakes judicial review of community care and mental health decisions including failing to carry out assessments, unlawful eligibility criteria, the exclusion of persons subject to immigration control from community care services, failing to put care plans into effect, failing to provide services in an emergency and failing to ensure compliance with the Public Sector Equality Duty.
+James has acted in the Mental Health Tribunal for those seeking discharge and for variation of conditions of discharge in particular for restricted patients.

-James undertakes discrimination claims in goods and services relating to premises, and the conduct of public authorities.
+James undertakes discrimination claims in goods and services relating to premises, and the conduct of public authorities

 James accepts instructions in relation to Data Protection Act 1998, Freedom of Information Act 2000 and breach of confidence claims.

-Contributor on Housing Law Issues to Legal Action, Roof, Independent Lawyer and other legal publications.
+Contributor on Housing Law Issues to Legal Action, Roof, Independent Lawyer, and other legal publications.
 Articles include:

 James’ Privacy Notice may be viewed by clicking here.